Welcome to the Parent Corner! We have all the resources you will need to help you feel more comfortable when it comes to the world of diving.

 To learn more, click here ------->

 The best way to communicate with a coach is through email or by reaching out to them on our app that we use called TeamSnap.
-Before or after practice is the opportune time to discuss with them in person. it is something you feel will be discussed at length, ask for a time to meet with them.
+Another great way to talk to your child's coach is before or after practice when they are doing check-in or pick-up at the group's designated doors.
+If the question/topic is something you feel will be discussed at length, ask for a time to meet with them.
 It is helpful to remember that coaches are most likely concerned with long-term goals and may have a different perspective than a parent might.
-Lastly, remember that coaches are not only concerned with the best interests of your child, but also with the well being of the team as a whole.
+Lastly, remember that coaches are not only concerned with the best interests of your child, but also with the well-being of the team as a whole.